BergenSoft/smart-nodes/README.md

 ## 14. Text execution

-This control parses a text and performs actions to the selected and matching smart nodes
+This node parses a text and performs actions to the selected and matching smart nodes

 ### **Features:**

--   Control light and scenes (only on or off) in german and english
+-   Control light and scenes (only on or off) in german and english.
--   Control shutter in german and english
+-   Control shutter in german and english.

 ### Examples

 [ text ] is optional

--   Turn on [the light in] the living room and the kitchen off
+-   Turn on [the light in] the living room and the kitchen off.
--   Open [the shutter in] the kitchen and turn studio off
+-   Open [the shutter in] the kitchen and turn studio off.
--   Close [the shutter in the] sleeping room
+-   Close [the shutter in the] sleeping room.
--   Living room to 10 %
+-   Living room to 10 %.
--   Turn on living room except the couch light
+-   Turn on living room except the couch light.
--   Sends debug message to output
+-   Sends debug message to output.

+## 15. Mixing valve

+This node can control a mixing valve to get the required tput temperature.
+It is working for heating and cooling.

+### **Features:**

+-   Define target temperature.
+-   Support heating and cooling.
+-   Define off mode to do nothing, open or close the valve.

+## 16. Heating curve

+This node calculates the needed flow temperature regarding to the target room temperature and the current outside temperature.

+### **Features:**

+-   Define slope and offset values.
+-   Limit flow temperature with min and max values.
+-   Preview of different curves in the node editor.

+## 17. Counter

+This node countes up and down within a specified range.

+### **Features:**

+-   Define min, max and step values.
+-   Set to a specific value
+-   Increment and decrement by default or by a given value.